 Loading dock.
 How is the dock controlled during regular operating hours?
 After hours?
-What provisions have been made to ensure the loading dock's proper operation?
 What personnel are involved?
 Are there procedures to control deliveries and removal of materials?
 Is the dock left untended at any time?

-Windows, fire escapes, and roofs.
+Windows, fire escapes, & roofs.
 Do any of these areas pose potential access problems?
 If any do, should new grates or locking devices be installed?
 Check on your local codes.

 Entrances and exits.
 (Pedestrian and vehicular).
 How many entrances and exits are there?

 Where are they located?
 What kinds of locks are used?
 Are the locks effective and who has the keys?
 What are the hours of operation of each entrance and exit?
 Is there any kind of alarm system to signal when a door is open?
 Who responds to these alarms?
 Would closed-circuit television (CCTV) cameras be of value in any of these locations?
 If CCTV is used, are the monitors always watched?
 If there is a parking lot or garage, are the access routes safe?